prisma-ai/MPSX/README.md

 MPSX...

 1) supports limited set of ONNX operators
-2) is Pytorch oriented - TF models converted to ONNX may not be supported
+2) is PyTorch oriented - TF models converted to ONNX may not be supported
 3) is available only on iOS 15+/macOS 12+

 # Installation